mqasimkh/layered_testbench/README.md

 - `gen2drv`
 - `gen2scr`

-These mailboxes work like FIFO queues — one sends transactions to the driver, and the other to the scoreboard.
+Mailboxes work like FIFO queues — one sends transactions to the driver, and the other to the scoreboard.

 `event complete` is used to signal when generation is finished.
-In the constructor, we initialize all handles and set the transaction count.
+In the constructor, initialized all handles and set the transaction count.

 Inside the `run()` task, the generator creates `count` number of transactions.
 Each transaction is randomized, sampled for coverage, and then put into both mailboxes.

-The generator also keeps track of how many write and read transactions were created using counters: `count_w` and `count_r`.
+Also added  `count_w` and `count_r` to keep track of how many write and read transactions are created.

 ---

 ### Driver Class

-Created `driver` class that takes transactions from the generator using the `gen2drv` mailbox and drives them to the DUT through the virtual interface `vif`.

-In the constructor, the mailbox and interface are connected.
+Created `driver` class that takes transactions from the generator using the `gen2drv` mailbox and drives them to the DUT through the virtual interface `vif` and in constructor, connected the mailbox and interface.

-The `run()` task runs continuously using a `forever` loop.
-It gets each transaction from the mailbox, waits for the next **negative edge** of the clock, and drives the signals onto the interface.
+The `run()` task runs using a `forever` loop and gets each transaction from the mailbox. waits for the next **negative edge** of the clock, and drives the signals onto the interface.

 - If the transaction is a **write**, it sets `write=1`, `read=0`, and sends `addr` and `data_in`.
 - If the transaction is a **read**, it sets `read=1`, `write=0`, and sends only the `addr`.